This sweet slow cooker sticky date pudding is the perfect way to finish off a busy day. It’s relatively easy to get cooking and tastes amazing.

 The cooking times for this pudding is very forgiving thanks to the sauce.
 Just keep in mind the longer you cook it the less sauce you will have by the end of cooking as it will be absorbed by the pudding.

 All the steps to making this slow cooker sticky date pudding can be found right below.
-Alternatively, be sure to check out the video above as it will take you through all the steps to making this delicious dessert.
+Alternatively, be sure to check out the video below as it will take you through all the steps to making this delicious dessert.

 Slow Cooker Sticky Date Pudding